Crichton

 -

 How can layout algorithms be more extensible and composable?
 Layout algorithms largely exist in silos that don't work together and can't be easily modified.
 For instance, I can't easily compose a graph layout algorithm like Graphviz with a reactive UI framework like React.
 If I don't like how my browser justifies text, I can't easily reach into the internals and tweak its parameters.
-I am interested in systems like Penrose (SIGGRAPH 2020) and Bluefish (2023) that provide more extensible and compositional layout primitives.
+I am interested in systems like Penrose (SIGGRAPH 2020) and Bluefish (UIST 2024) that provide more extensible and compositional layout primitives.

 Project ideas